brookwalls/LearnPython2/README1.md

 # LearnPython2

 Exercise 1: A Good First Program
+	- No compile fuction in python
-I learned there is no comile fuction in python.
-Inorder to run the program you type python2 filename.py in the command line.
-Also, that you use # instead of // to make a comment.
+	- Type python2 filename.py to run the program in the command line
+	- Use # instead of // to make a comment

 Exercise 2: Comments and Pound Characters
-The lesson was on tips to find errors better such as reading the code backwards or reading it out loud.
+	- Tips to find errors: reading the code backwards or out loud

 Exercise 3: Numbers and Math
-I learned that comparison in python are more simple.
-Also, you don't have to have a ; at the end of each line.
-Lastly, for print line you don't have to have ().
+	- Comparison in python are more simple
+	- Don't need a ; at the end of each line
+	- For print line you don't have to have () just ""
+	- still use %d %s

 Exercise 4: Variables and Names
-When declaring variables you don't have to state its type ahead of time.
+	- When declaring variables you don't state its type

 Exercise 5: More Variables and Printing
-When setting a variable to a string you have to enclose it in 'string'.
+	- When setting variable to string enclose it in 'string'
-When printing a variable thats a string you leave %s when you want the string and %d for an int.
-After the ending " you put % and then the variable name.
-If you have multiple you can put them in () seperated by commas.
+	- When printing variables leave %s for string and %d for an int.
+	- After the ending " you put % and then the variable name
+	- For multiple put them in () seperated by commas.

 Exercise 6: Strings and Text
-Went through more ways of treating strings.
+	- Went through what you can do with strings variables.

 Exercise 7: More Printing
-This program had nothing new in it.
+	- Practice

 Exercise 8: Printing, Printing
-This program had nothing new in it.
+	- Practice

 Exercise 9: Printing, Printing, Printing
-If you type Print """ it will print out anything after for how every many lines untill you type """.
+	- Print """ prints out anything after for how every many lines untill """

 Exercise 10: What Was That?
-Goes through escape seguences.
+	- Escape sequences: formats print lines and prints special characters

 Exercise 11: Asking Questions
-Worked with inputing values.
+	- raw_input allows the user to input values

 Exercise 12: Prompting People
-Went through a different way of getting input values.
+	- Ex: raw_input("Question? "), can be used to prompt a input

 Exercise 13: Parameters, Unpacking, Variables
-Went through how to import input values.
+	- Went through how to import input values when runing the file

 Exerise 14: Prompting and Passing
-Went through using multiple ways of passing input in one file.
+	- Went through ways of getting input and using what your given

 Exerise 15: Reading Files
-Went through two way you can read a file.
+	- Went through two way you can read a file
+	- open(filename), opens the file
+	- filename_var.read(), reads the file
+	- print filename_var.read(), prints out the file

 Exercise 16: Reading and Writing Files
-The program reads the file and then writes information into the file.
+	- Program: opens, reads and writes information into the file.
+	- Mentions commands you can give files such as close, read, readline, truncate, write(stuff)

 Exercise 17: More Files
-Went through more ways of dealing with files
+	- Program used open, write, close, read to show how you can use file and what you can do with them.

 Exercise 18: Names, Variables, Code, Functions
-Went through the syntax for making functions.
+	- Went through the syntax for making functions
+	- def function_name(args):

 Exercise 19: Functions and Variables
-Went through different ways of giving arguments to functions.
+	- Went through different ways of giving arguments to functions.
+	  - Give numbers directly
+	  - Variables from script
+    - You can math, Ex: cheese_and_crackers(10 + 20, 5 + 6)
+    - You can use variables and math

 Exercise 20: Functions and Files
-Taugh how to print out a file line by line.
+	- Program: printed out a file line by line

 Exercise 21: Functions Can Return Something
-Went through how to get a function to return a value.
+	- Use keyword return when you want the function to return a value

 Exercise 24: More Practice
-This program had nothing new in it.
+	- Practice

 Exercise 25: Even More Practice
-In the command line, import ex25, define a variable and called on functions in ex25.
+	- In the command line: import ex25, define a variable and called on functions in ex25

 Exercise 26: Congratulations, Take a Test!
-I fixed the error and made the program run.
+	- Fixed errors and made the program run

 Exercise 27: Memorizing Logic
-Studied truth terms and tables.
+	- Studied truth terms and tables

 Exercise 28: Boolean Practice
-Practice boolean tests to see if I got the correct answer.
+	- Practice boolean tests to see if I got the correct answer

 Exercise 29: What If
-Learned the syntax for if statements.
+	- Syntax for if statements: if var1 operator var2:

 Exercise 30: Else and If
-Learned the syntax for if-elif-else statements.
+	- Syntax for if-elif-else statements
+	- if var1 operator var2:
+	- elif var1 operator var2:
+	- else var1 operator var2:
+	- You can have as many elif statements as you want

 Exercise 31: Making Decisions
-Expanded the program
+	- Program had multiple if statments that lead to other if starments, I expanded the program

 Exercise 32: Loops and Lists
-Learned the syntax for for-loops, how they work in python and there limitations.
+	- In python they have a for-in loop not a for-loop
+	- Syntax for for-in loops: for iterator_var in sequence:
+	- Went through how for-in loops work

 Exercise 33: While-Loops
-Learned the syntax for while-loops.
+	- Syntax for while-loops: while expression:

 Exercise 35: Branches and Functions
-This program had nothing new in it.
+	- Practice

 Exercise 38: Doing Things to Lists
-Went through how python reads making changes to lists.
-Went into more function you can use to make changes to list.
+	- Went through how python reads making changes to lists.

-Exercise 39: Dictionaries, Oh Lovely Dictionaries Learned the syntax for dictionaries, how to use them, what they can be used for, and there limitation of not keeping the order items are entered.
-You can use collections.OrderedDict to fix this limition.
+	- You can use function to make changes to list like pop and join.

+Exercise 39: Dictionaries, Oh Lovely Dictionaries
+	- Syntax for dictionaries: dictionary = {}
+	- Went through how to use then and what they can be used for
+	- Dictionary limitation: Not keeping the order items are entered.
+	- Solution: OrderedDict()

 Exercise 40: Modules, Classes, and Objects
+	- Modules are like dictionaries
+	- Classes are like modules
+	- Objects are like mini-imports
-Learned the syntax for modules, classes, and objects.
+	- Learned the syntax for modules, classes, and objects.

 Exercise 41: Learning to Speak Object Oriented
-Learned about object oriented.
+	- Learned about object oriented design.

 Exercise 42: Is-A, Has-A, Objects, and Classes
-Learned the syntax for Is-A and Has-A.
+	- Learned the syntax for Is-A and Has-A.

 Exercise 43: Basic Object-Oriented Analysis and Design
+	- Process of designing and making a program

 Exercise 44: Inheritance vs. Composition
+	- Went through inheritance and compostition, how to use them, the different types, and the advantages and disadvantages.

 Exercise 46: A Project Skeleton
+	- Went through how to set up a good project "skeleton" directory